Veritius/bevy_stardust/udp/README.md

 # bevy_stardust_udp
 A lightweight, highly customisable, native-UDP transport layer for [bevy_stardust](https://crates.io/crates/bevy_stardust) focused on good performance for real-time games.

-**Warning:** *Version 0.1.0 is the minimal viable product of this crate.
-It is missing several crucial features, but is in a good enough state for prototyping apps.*
+**Warning:** *Version 0.1.0 is missing several crucial features, but is in a good enough state for prototyping apps.*

 ## Features
 - Lightweight, simple, and friendly to use